-(A) This rule sets forth the eligibility standard used to determine citizenship and alien status of individuals applying for or receiving Ohio works first (OWF) and disability financial assistance (DFA) benefits.
-To receive program benefits an individual must be one of the following:
+(A) This rule describes the eligibility standard used to determine citizenship and alien status of individuals applying for or receiving Ohio works first (OWF) and disability financial assistance (DFA) benefits.
+To receive program benefits an individual shall be one of the following:

 (1) A United States (U.S.) citizen or non-citizen national: